gatperdut/bg-partner/README.md

 - `accelBorderless`: accelerator to make the game's window borderless and fullscreen.

 - `accelSheet`: accelerator to open the overlay when the mouse is over the selection circle of a creature.

+- `accelCloseAll`: accelerator to close all the overlays.

 Accelerators will only be active while the game is focused, so those key combinations will remain available to be used elsewhere while BGPartner is running.